praw-dev/asyncpraw/docs/getting_started/configuration/options.rst

 Basic Configuration Options
 ---------------------------

-:check_for_updates: When ``true``, check for new versions of PRAW.
+:check_for_updates: When ``true``, check for new versions of Async PRAW.
 When a
-                    newer version of PRAW is available a message is reported via standard error (default: ``true``).
+                    newer version of Async PRAW is available a message is reported via standard error (default: ``true``).

 :user_agent: (Required) A unique description of your application.
 The following